actions-marketplace-validations/CaiJingLong_action-org-repo-list/README.md

 Step3: Config secrets token, the token must have the organization/.github write permission.

 Step4: Config the workflow file, the workflow file like [this](.github/workflows/update-org-readme.yml).

+## Preview

+The example workflow file will run every 30 minutes.
+See [preview](https://github.com/flutter-fix-something).